todiane/poster-palace/TESTING.md

 - When saving a product to the wishlist you can not select a size.
 If you select XL size an error occurs.
 Doesn’t always happen on heroku, but size isn't an option for the wishlist, just the product.
 The ability to add size and an add to cart button have been included in future implementation.

+- When writing a review the star rating is required as a minimum.
+A buyer cannot add a review without it.
+If they complete the title and review box but do not select a star rating nothing happens.
+I have tried to include an error message to let them know if the star rating is not selected but despite using different code (and help from tutor support) the error message does not display.

 - Phone number area on checkout form let me put in letters.
 It should be numbers only and an attempt was made to change that but this broke the checkout process.
 Further investigation into making it work is needed.

 - There is an error message in the browser after checkout